-Salary exchange is an arrangement where you agree to give up part of your salary or bonus in exchange for your employer making payments into your pension plan.
+Salary exchange is an arrangement between you and your employer in which you agree to give up part of your salary in exchange for your employer making payments into your pension plan.

 What are the benefits?

 You and your employer will both pay lower National Insurance Contributions (NICs) on your reduced salary.
 You may also pay less income tax.